When not working as a chemist and business manager, Jeremy enjoys gaming.

-What Is Plants vs Zombies 2?
+What Is Plants vs. Zombies 2?

-PvZ2 is an excellent free-to-play mobile game that combines a charming aesthetic with excellent tower defense gameplay.
+PvZ2 is an excellent free-to-play mobile game that combines a charming aesthetic with great tower defense gameplay.
 Using dozens of unlockable lawn warriors, you fend off undead enemies through strategic placement of your versatile units.
 Each offers different powers, with some excelling in offense while others stall zombies or produce "Sun" (the resource needed to place plants).

 While all troops have their uses, some are generally better than others; which defenders reign supreme?
-These are the ten best plants in Plants vs Zombies 2: It's About Time!
+These are the ten best plants in Plants vs. Zombies 2: It's About Time!

 10. Lightning Reed